XOA is the Xen Orchestra Appliance. XOA is a Debian VM with:

 For use on huge infrastructure (more than 500+ VMs), feel free to increase the RAM.

-The fastest way to install Xen Orchestra is to use our appliance deploy script.
-You can deploy it by connecting to your XenServer host and executing the following:
+Alternatively, you can deploy it by connecting to your XenServer host and executing the following:

 bash -c "$(curl -s http://xoa.io/deploy)"